shoeffner/monty/README.md

         |-- *.py
         |-- *
         |   `-- *.py
+        |-- dates.txt
         |-- sheet.list
         |-- sheet.md
         |-- slides.md
         |-- solution.list
         `-- solution.md

+The `dates.txt` files contain two rows, the first specifies the date of the lecture (to be included in slides and notes), the second specifying the deadline for the homeworks.
+An example file would be:

+    Tue, 04 Apr 2017
+    Mon, 10 Apr 2017

 The `*.list` files contain a list of all files (except for the pdf) to be included into the respective zip files.
 For example, for sheet 01 it could look like this:

     hello.py